solo-system/solo-system.github.io/about.md

 weight: 6
 ---

+The Solo was developed to solve a need within our own project to have a servicable field recorder that was cheap and easy in remote overseas locations.

 Start with motivation: open to everyone, inexpensive - design philosophy (no returns in Cameroon!)
 Decide what info you are happy to put up about J&R - bio in 2 sentences for each of you.
 Exclude email addresses